everything used to be just things.

 That’s the line.

-If you’re building a team where the people are as good as the portfolio, that’s the job I’m auditioning for.
+Build the team where the people in the room are as good as the work that leaves it, and that is the job I’m auditioning for.
+Out loud.
+On purpose.

 an offer